OWASP/OdTM/docs/ODTMCCCTM.md

 # Common Cloud Computing Threat Model (CCCTM)

+This model is an example of domain-specific threat model.
-This model depicts some common threats to cloud systems.
+It depicts some common threats to cloud systems.
-You can use it to test different tools.
+The model is implemented as a OWL ontology.

+It can be used to test ontological tools, when they are under heavy development, also to prove different ideas (see below).

-Also it is implemented as an [XML template](https://github.com/nets4geeks/CCCTM_template) for the Microsoft TM tool.
+There is also the similar model, implemented as an [threats template](https://github.com/nets4geeks/CCCTM_template) in the XML format for the Microsoft TM tool.

 * [OWL file](../OdTMCCCTM.owl)